Where to find the assessment documents

 It includes detailed studies of potential environmental, social, economic and planning effects that could arise during a project’s construction, operation and decommissioning, and proposes measures to ensure the project is delivered with minimal impact.

 Specialists carry out these studies over several years.
-Their findings are documented in formal assessment documents that are reviewed by the public, government regulators and Ministers before any approval decisions are made.
+Their findings are presented in formal assessment documents that are reviewed by the public and government before approval decisions are made.

 Star of the South’s assessments have been informed by years of scientific environmental surveys, consultation and 26 technical studies.